 The following books are some of our favorites for teaching kids how to cooperate.
-If it interests you, we have follow-up question and answer sheets in The Encouraging Classroom for each of the titles below.
+If it interests you, check out our Social Emotional Curriculum!

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.

 1. Teamwork Isn’t My Thing and I Don’t Like to Share by: Julia Cook

 With the help of his coach, RJ learns that working as a team and sharing are skills needed not just on the soccer field, but in school and at home too